dookgit/PvJ-Scorebot-ContentChecker/README.md

 - Then waits for 5 seconds before trying again to get a new job.

 If MonitorScript gets a 204 response when connecting to the ScoreBot API, this means there is no job todo, so it waits 5 seconds then tries again.

+### Note ###
+I'm NOT a programmer, i stumble through coding solutions when i need todo something.
+You'll see this in my MonitorScript.
+I'm sure this could be improved a lot, and i will take any help to improve it i can :)
+But...i understand what each line does, so it's good for my purposes, and diagnosing when issues arise.

+I have also used this script i my last RvBCTF and it worked perfectly for the game duration (7 hours) monitoring systems.